-Effective 1 October 2020, at inception of a hedge relationship Elders documents the economic relationship between hedging instruments and hedged items, including whether changes in the cash flows of the hedging instruments are expected to offset changes in the cash flows of hedged items.
+Effective 1 October 2020, at inception of a hedge relationship Elders documents the economic relationship between hedging instruments and hedged items, including whether changes in the cash flows of hedged items.
 Elders also documents its risk management objective and strategy for undertaking its hedge transactions.